-NYC officials pledge to raise Pride flag at Stonewall after Trump orders removal
+NYC officials re-raise Pride flag at Stonewall

-Under guidance issued by the U.S. Department of the Interior (DOI) on January 21, the NPS may fly “only the US Flag, flags of the DOI, and the POW/MIA flag.”
-The policy includes limited exceptions for flags that “provide historical context, such as earlier version of the U.S. flag at a historic fort, or are part of historic reenactments or living history programs.”
+Under guidance issued by the U.S. Department of the Interior on January 21, the NPS may fly “only the US Flag, flags of the DOI, and the POW/MIA flag.”
+The policy includes limited exceptions for flags that “provide historical context, such as earlier versions of the U.S. flag at a historic fort, or are part of historic reenactments or living history programs.”

 During the Biden administration, advocates successfully pushed the federal government to allow a Pride flag to fly on federal land within the park, according to Gay City News.